DulovDmitry/OrcaLauncher/README.md

 <a id="userguide"></a>
 ### User guide

-Quick start tutorial and detailed guide with program screenshots are avaliable in the [OrcaLauncher User Guide](https://drive.google.com/file/d/1eW0oCzhQxZamXncQSuOs6B1kUY1avfdR/view?usp=sharing).
+Quick start tutorial and detailed guide with program screenshots are avaliable in the <a href="https://drive.google.com/file/d/16z8px4H3UQu0tft2lUO4J_0Up3P_SXG5/view?usp=sharing" target="_blank" rel="noopener noreferrer">OrcaLauncher User Guide</a>.

 <a id="installation"></a>
 ### Installation and start